Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Interaction with dict[KT, VT]

-The TypedDict type is consistent with dict[str, VT] if all items on the TypedDict type satisfy the following conditions:
+The TypedDict type is assignable to dict[str, VT] if all items on the TypedDict type satisfy the following conditions:

 • The item is not read-only.